oscarpolanco/gatsby-course/modules_text/README.md

     `);
   }
   ```
-- Then we need to figure out how many pages there are based on how many `slicemaster` there are and how many per page we want.
+- Then we need to figure out how many pages there are based on how many `slicemasters` there are and how many per page we want.
 To create a variable that store the `page` size that we defined before(No matter that you put a number the environment variable will be return as a `string` and you need to convert it again to a number if you need)
   ```js
   export async function turnSlicemasterIntoPages({ graphql, actions }) {
     const { data } = await graphql(`...`);